Winter might still be nearly three months away, but many parts of the U.S. can see their first snow during the fall.

 In the West, the first snow typically falls in November in southwestern New Mexico, parts of Arizona and the Pacific Northwest.

-Most areas from the Southern Plains to the Southeast don't usually see their first snowfall of the season until December.
-This includes the Dallas/Fort Worth Metroplex and Nashville, Tennessee, according to NOAA's dataset.
+Most areas from the southern Plains to the Southeast don't usually see their first snowfall of the season until December.
+This includes the Dallas-Fort Worth Metroplex and Nashville, Tennessee, according to the averages calculated by NOAA.

 January or later